fulutas/fulutas/README.md

 ### Glad to see you here!
-I started my software adventure in February 2016.
-During this adventure, I continue on my way by developing websites and mobile applications as a freelance.
+I started my software adventure in 2016.
+In this adventure, I continue on my way by developing website applications.
 I enjoy writing frontends, mainly JavaScript and CSS.
 I've been working mainly on Vue JS lately.

 <br/>